robenkleene/design-references/web/Framer.md

 - Framer can import components, but it can't export them.
 - Framer is intended as a design and prototyping tool, not a tool for creating production apps.
-- You can re-use animations in productio with Framer Motion.
+- You can re-use animations in production with Framer Motion.